yohasebe/rsyntaxtree/docs/documentation.md

 ### Draw Extra Connectors between Nodes (experimental)

 You can also add extra connector between nodes in the same fasion as you draw paths between nodes.
 Extra connectors are drawn as straigt lines (not as `polyline`s).
+You may enable the `Hide default connectors` option when drawing extra connectors.

 - Non-directional (rendered as solid line `-----`)
 - Directional (rendered as solid line `--▶--`)